 The rest of our travel was not that spectacular anymore.
-We slept two more night in the car and stayed once in a beautiful little “hotel” called Dalens Gård.
+We slept two more nights in the car and stayed once in a beautiful little “hotel” called Dalens Gård.
 The first time after 8 days in Sweden we enjoyed a shower and the cozy feeling of a sauna.
 What a blessing!

-We then headed back south with the last night spent at the Steiner Lodge in Mora where we chased some pikes.
+We then headed back South with the last night spent at the Steiner Lodge in Mora where we chased some pikes.